 Water Bottle Holder

 If it weren’t for Jen I would have never even thought about storing my Smart Water bottle anywhere but the designed, hard to reach, side pocket.
 Luckily she saw a post on a Facebook group from a guy who was custom making 1 liter holders that attached to a backpack’s shoulder strap and we ordered two, The accessory became one of our favorites.
 Like all great products, it solves a problem (hard to reach water bottles), it’s build well (lasted our entire trip), and is incredibly light.
 Plus, we love helping cottage industry pioneers.
-Buy yours from Justin Anderson’s Etsy shop.
+Read more about the water bottle for shoulder strap here.

 Ice Breaker Merino Wool T-shirt (2) – Loved